P-p-H-d/mlib/README.md

 * Set a global error variable and return

 > [!NOTE]
-> The last two cases are not properly fully supported yet.
+> The last case is not properly fully supported yet.
-> Throwing an exception is not fully supported yet
-> (Needs M\*LIB support to clear the skipped objects).

 The default is to raise a fatal error.